formalizator/Ctrl-Arch-Elite/0 Requirements/01 Problem_filtered.md

 * Medical staff can generate holistic snapshots from a patients consolidated vital signs at any time.
 Medical staff can then upload the patient snapshot to **MyMedicalData**.
 The upload functionality is within the scope of the **MonitorMe** functionality and is done through a secure HTTP API call within **MyMedicalData**.

-* Each patient monitoring device transmits vital sign readings at a different rate:<br>
+* Each patient monitoring device transmits vital sign readings at a different rate:
-Heart rate: every 500ms<br>
+  * Heart rate: every 500ms
-Blood pressure: every hour<br>
+  * Blood pressure: every hour
-Oxygen level: every 5 seconds<br>
+  * Oxygen level: every 5 seconds
-Blood sugar: every 2 minutes<br>
+  * Blood sugar: every 2 minutes
-Respiration: every second<br>
+  * Respiration: every second
-ECG: every second<br>
+  * ECG: every second
-Body temperature: every 5 minutes<br>
+  * Body temperature: every 5 minutes
-Sleep status: every 2 minutes<br>
+  * Sleep status: every 2 minutes

 * **MonitorMe** will be deployed as an on-premises system.
 Each physical hospital location will have its own installation of the complete **MonitorMe** system (including the recorded raw monitoring data).